shoui520/shoui520.github.io/docs/monolingual.md

 You can’t use 悪い to say that your skill at something is inferior/poor, like you can in English.
 You use a completely different word in Japanese, and that’s 下手 [へた].
 See?
 And this is only scratching the surface of this problem.

 The other reason why you should use monolingual definitions is because they help you think in Japanese.
 Like I said before, there is no language that can express Japanese as well as Japanese itself can.
 Dictionary definitions are a way of thinking about words.
 I’m sure dictionary authors (who are native speakers) put thought into each of their definitions when they wrote their definition, so by reading the definition and memorising it, you will have something *at least close* to what a native speaker may think of the word.
-If you learn words using a Japanese-English bilingual dictionary (such as JMdict) then you will have a SHIT way of thinking about things, and not even close to what a native may think about the word.
+If you learn words using a Japanese-English bilingual dictionary (such as JMdict) then you will have a GAIJIN way of thinking about things, and not even close to what a native may think about the word.
 This will set you back in getting a true understanding of the word.
 Don’t get me wrong, you can still get a true understanding with immersion, it just takes a lot longer than if you learned those words monolingually.

 Monolingual dictionaries are very powerful, and you will only realise this once they become second nature to you.